 The tax treatment of carried interest has generated substantial policy debate and legislative attention.
 Current U.S. tax law treats most carried interest as long-term capital gains taxed at preferential rates (20% federal plus 3.8% net investment income tax) rather than ordinary income rates (up to 37% federal).

 The 2017 Tax Cuts and Jobs Act implemented a three-year holding period requirement.
 Investments held more than three years qualify for long-term capital gains treatment (20%), while shorter holding periods result in ordinary income taxation (up to 37%).
+Where a portfolio company qualifies for the QSBS Section 1202 exclusion, the carry on that deal can layer additional federal tax savings.

 Proponents argue carried interest represents entrepreneurial compensation for building businesses and creating value.
 Fund managers invest their own capital (1-3% of fund size) and take on investment risk alongside LPs.